trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 You'll noticed in Solidity the types of both the function's parameters and its output must be specified.
 In this case we'll be taking in a `petId` (an integer) and returning an integer.

 First we check to make sure `petId` is in range of our `adopters` array.
 Arrays in Solidity are indexed from 0, so the ID value will need to be between 0 and 15.
-If the ID is out of range, we return an error by calling `throw` (as in "throw" an error).
+We use the `require()` statement to ensure the the ID is within range.

 If the ID is in range, we then add the address that made the call to our `adopters` array.
 To get the address of the person or smart contract who called this function, we use **msg.sender**.